klalumiere/NiceMPI/README.md

 }
 ```

-As advertised, it is very easy to go from this example to an example where you send any [POD](http://en.cppreference.com/w/cpp/concept/PODType) type.
+As advertised, it is very easy to go from this example to an example where you send any [POD](http://en.cppreference.com/w/cpp/concept/PODType) type

 ```c++
 struct MyStruct {